nielsvm/purge/README.txt

 choice Varnish module is probably your best bet but Purge might help you out in places where Varnish module is not an option.

+Q: What happened to support for Acquia Cloud platforms?
+A: This was dropped in the 1.x branches of Purge for the 1.7 releases.
+We're recommending the special purpose Acquia Purge Module at http://drupal.org/project/acquia_purge

 Credits:
 Paul Krischer / "SqyD" on drupal.org
 paul@krischer.nl / sqyd@sqyd.net